dtanzer/metalshell/README.md

 Metal Shell is a **proof of concept** and a playground so far.
 For now, it **only** works on **Win64** (but adding more operating systems is definitely a priority for me).
 Do not use it for anything productive yet - But please play around with it and send me your feedback.

+Want to stay in touch with the progress of MetalShell?
+Star this project and follow me on Twitter, I am [@dtanzer](https://twitter.com/dtanzer/) there.

 ## Getting Started

 Clone the repository on a Windows 64 machine.
 Download the JCEF library from [https://github.com/dtanzer/metalshell/releases/tag/jcef-lib-201906](https://github.com/dtanzer/metalshell/releases/tag/jcef-lib-201906) and extract the files inside the ZIP to ```shell/lib/jcef``` (after that, you should have a directory called ```win64``` inside).
 Then, type